ash23-gh/bash-box/nslookup/README.md

 # Use Case

-his script can be used by anyone who needs to resolve a list of hostnames to IP addresses and compare them to expected IP addresses.
+This script can be used by anyone who needs to resolve a list of hostnames to IP addresses and compare them to expected IP addresses.
 It can be useful for network administrators or developers working with network-related tasks.

 ## Steps